apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 **Stop options**

-Syncers can be stopped in three ways:
+Syncer can be stopped in three ways:

 1. Stop a single syncer in the directory

 Specify the host and port of the syncer to be stopped.
 Be sure to keep it consistent with the host specified when start_syncer

-2. Batch stop the specified syncers in the directory
+2. Batch stop the specified syncer in the directory

 Specify the names of the pid files to be stopped, wrap the names in `""` and separate them with spaces.

-3. Stop all syncers in the directory
+3. Stop syncer in the directory

 Follow the default configurations.